 Preparing these delicious Berry Chia Pudding Parfaits in batches will help ensure that you have a nutritious breakfast any day of the week.

 I love all of the different colors, flavors and textures in this layered parfait.
 If I’m taking mine to go, I like to assemble it in a mason jar so that I can just put a lid on it and take it with me.
-It’s also a great after-school snack for my daughter.
-Here’s how I made them!
+It’s also a great after-school snack for my kids.

 - 1 cup milk, any type

 - 2 cups assorted fresh berries like blueberries, raspberries, strawberries and blackberries